getchopstick/chopstick-boilerplate/CONTRIBUTING.md

 # Contributing

-You are free to contribute to Chopstick via GitHub Pull Requests.
+You are free to contribute to Chopstick via GitHub Pull Requests (more on that later).
+Be like a good scout: if you find something you can improve, however small, fix it and send us a pull request.
+Many small improvements over time attribute to something greater!

 We have a couple of simple guidelines we try to follow, of which most are taken from the [CSS Tricks Sass Style Guide](http://css-tricks.com/sass-style-guide)

 ## Git branch model